DavidDock/natures-knowledge/README.md

 - The rules should be simple, short, and written in easy-to-understand language (age-appropriate).
 - The rules should explain:
   - How many questions are in the quiz.
+  - How many levels there are and what themed questions in each level.
   - How many lives you have.
   - The meaning of correct or incorrect answers (e.g., feedback and scoring).
 - The "Quiz Rules" section should be clearly visible but not overpower the main "Start Quiz" button.